aelfimow/xorshift64-asm/README.md

 # 64-bit xorshift random number generator functions (in x86 assembly language)

-Implementation of 64-bit xorshift random number generator discovered by George Marsaglia and described in his paper [Xorshift RNGs](http://www.jstatsoft.org/v08/i14/paper).
+Implementation of 64-bit xorshift random number generator discovered by George Marsaglia and described in his paper about Xorshift RNGs.

+## src1
 For 64-bit xorshift RNGs George Marsaglia proposed 275 triples, which are used here in 275 assembly functions.

+## src2
+These assembly functions must be parameterized with a triple and differ from the src1 functions this way, that a valid triple must be provided by the user.

+# Note
-The assembly file has been originally generated using my [cppasm](https://github.com/aelfimow/cppasm) generator.
+The assembly files have been generated using my [cppasm](https://github.com/aelfimow/cppasm) generator.